sipaju2/PROJECT_2/README.md

   In the first Part of this work we will be finding data needed for our project then load and clean them with python and pandas.

 ### 2-ANALYSIS
-  we use Matplotlib foor this part of our project Studing the ration between Death Ratio and Birth Ratio.
+  we use Matplotlib for this part of our project
+   Studying the ration between Death Ratio and Birth Ratio.
    Analyse the poverty and put them in order ascendant Study the GDP and the Population